Teach Me

 Our blood can tell us a lot about our health—how well our organs are working, diagnosing diseases and conditions and finding out certain risk factors.
 But could our blood also indicate what type of foods we should be eating to stay healthy?

 Naturopathic physician Dr. Peter J. D’Adamo thinks so.
-According to D’Adamo, everyone’s blood type is a unique cellular fingerprint that determines everything from an individual’s predisposition to illness to which foods to eat and even how to exercise.
+According to D’Adamo, everyone’s blood type is a unique cellular fingerprint that determines everything from an individual’s predisposition to illness, such as heart disease and high blood pressure, to which foods to eat and even how to exercise.
 His theory was published in 1996 and became a New York Times bestseller, birthing millions of devotees.

 “Oftentimes, trendy diets come up with ‘one-size-fits-all’ programs, providing the same recommendations for everyone,” said Jennifer Oikarinen, a registered dietitian at Banner - University Medical Center Phoenix.
 “In contrast, the blood type diet offered a different and distinct set of guidelines that appealed to many people—hence its popularity.”